deepinv/deepinv/docs/source/deepinv.physics.rst

 Magnetic Resonance Imaging
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 In MRI, the Fourier transform is sampled on a grid (FFT) or off-the grid, with a single coil or multiple coils.
-We provide 2D and 2D+t dynamic MRI physics.
+We provide physics for 2D, 3D, 2D+t dynamic, and multi-coil MRI.

 .. autosummary::
    :toctree: stubs